Hong Kong transport operators, supermarket cut services as COVID surges | Business

 Hong Kong transport operators, supermarket cut services as COVID surges

-Hong Kong's subway operator, bus and ferry companies, and one of its biggest supermarket chains, are cutting back services due to a worsening COVID-19 outbreak that has seen daily infections explode since early February.
+Hong Kong's subway operator, bus and ferry companies, and one of its biggest supermarket chains, are cutting back services due to a worsening COVID-19 outbreak that has seen daily infections explode this year.
+Authorities reported a new daily record of 56,827 new infections and 144 deaths in the Chinese-ruled city on Thursday, an exponential rise from around 100 in early February and a clean three-month streak of zero cases at the end of 2021.

+Hong Kong's subway operator, bus and ferry companies, and one of its biggest supermarket chains, are cutting back services due to a worsening COVID-19 outbreak that has seen daily infections explode this year.

-A rise of infected people coupled with a drop in customers due to stringent social distancing measures made it hard to maintain operations, it said in a statement late on Wednesday.
-The city's subway operator, MTR Corp, said on Thursday it would cut services on eight lines because of staff shortages and a sharp drop in customers.
+A surge in staff infections coupled with a drop in passenger traffic due to stringent social distancing measures made it hard to maintain operations, it said in a statement late on Wednesday.
+The city's subway operator, MTR Corp, said it would cut services on eight lines.

 "We have been striving to maintain train service despite the worsening COVID-19 situation.
 However, the latest development of the pandemic is affecting the manpower for daily operations," it said on its website.
 Two ferry operators that ply the city's harbour between the main island of Hong Kong and the Kowloon peninsula said they would suspend services until further notice.